ibm-cloud-docs/vpc/vsi-reservation-create.md

 4. Click **Create a reservation**.

+When a reservation expires, the servers that are attached to a reservation convert to the nondiscounted on-demand rate upon expiration or  nonrenewal of the reservation term and any consumption are billed monthly.
+{: note}

 ## Attaching an existing virtual server to a reservation with the UI
 {: #attach-virtual-server-ui-vpc}
 {: ui}